TrudAX/denistrunin-blog/src/posts/xpptools-devtablebrowser/index.md

 ![The new method](TableBrowserNew.png)

-I created the following extension that overrides this behaviour.
-If a user belongs to a new role "**DEV Editable table browser**", the table browser editing function is not blocked.
+I created an extension that overrides this behaviour.
+If a user belongs to the new role "**DEV Editable table browser**", the table browser editing function is not blocked.

 ![Allow edit](TableBrowserEdit.png)